trafficpest/strikeout/README.md

 ### Note:

 You should be able to add your accounting software/plugins pretty easily.
-To create or install one, make a folder in the `webhooks` directory and place the webhook PHP file in the `webhooks` folder for StrikeOut to list it.
+To create one, make a new folder in the `webhooks` directory with any required source and assets then place the webhook PHP file in the `webhooks` folder for StrikeOut to list it.
 Please share your work with others.